ruthalivingstone/default-quantity-for-woocommerce/readme.txt

 ## 3 WAYS TO SET DEFAULT QUANTITIES AND STEP SIZE

-⚖️ Set a global, storewide WooCommerce default quantity and step size (in WooCommerce > Settings > Products > Inventory ).
+⚖️ Set a global, storewide WooCommerce default quantity and step size.

-⚖️ Add default quantities and step sizes for entire product categories (in Products > Categories > Edit Category ).
+⚖️ Add default quantities and step sizes for entire product categories.

-⚖️ Change the default quantity for specific products. (in Products > Edit Product > Product Data > Inventory ).
+⚖️ Change the default quantity for specific products.

 ## CHOOSE ANY DEFAULT QUANTITY - EVEN ZERO!